rust-lang/rfcs/text/3621-derive-smart-pointer.md

 (Adapted from the docs for [`DispatchFromDyn`].)

-Point 1 and 2 are verified syntactically by the derive macro.
-Points 4 and 5 are verified semantically by the compiler when checking the generated [`DispatchFromDyn`] implementation as it does today.
-Point 3 is verified by introducing a new unstable helper trait `AssertReprTransparent`.
+Points 1, 2 and 3 are verified syntactically by the derive macro.
+Points 4 and 5
+are verified semantically by the compiler when checking the generated [`DispatchFromDyn`] implementation as it does today.

 The `#[pointee]` attribute may also be written as `#[smart_pointer::pointee]`.